open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/example.md

 ---
-title: Automatic Instrumentation
+title: Auto-Instrumentation Example
-linkTitle: Automatic
+linkTitle: Example
-weight: 30
+weight: 45
 spelling: cSpell:ignore distro mkdir uninstrumented virtualenv
 ---

-One of the best ways to instrument Python applications is to use OpenTelemetry automatic instrumentation (auto-instrumentation).
-This approach is simple, easy, and doesn’t require many code changes.
-You only need to install a few Python packages to successfully instrument your application’s code.

-## Overview

-This example demonstrates how to use auto-instrumentation in OpenTelemetry.
+This page demonstrates how to use Python auto-instrumentation in OpenTelemetry.
 The example is based on an [OpenTracing example][].
 You can download or view the [source files][] used in this page from the `opentelemetry-python` repo.